JustinHoyt/PoshPlus/README.md

 # PoshPlus

-PoshPlus's is a tool that sets up a beautiful and generally useful development environment for powershell.
-It borrows from Oh-My-Zsh
+PoshPlus is a tool that sets up a beautiful and generally useful development environment for powershell.
+It borrows from Oh-My-Zsh and utilizes the Agnoster theme.

 ## Features